nextstrain/nextclade/docs/user/datasets.md

 # Nextclade datasets

-A Nextclade dataset is a set of input data files required for Nextclade to run an analysis with user-provided sequences of a given virus.
+A Nextclade dataset is a set of input data files required for Nextclade to run an analysis on user-provided sequences of a given virus.
 Datasets are how Nextclade is configured for a particular virus - as opposed to Nextclade software itself, which is virus agnostic.

-For some viruses, Nextclade maintains datasets that are regularly updated.
-However, you can also create your own datasets and share them with others.

-Neither Nextclade Web nor Nextclade CLI require a fully-fledged and published dataset to run.
+Datasets can differ in the features they enable, which can range from just alignment to a reference sequence to full QC, clade assignment, and phylogenetic analysis.
+The dataset components (input files) required to enable different features are listed below.
 It is possible to directly specify all the required input files.
 However, most users will want to use the pre-made datasets for convenience.

 Nextstrain maintains a repository of official and community datasets at github.com/nextstrain/nextclade_data.
+It contains the datasets maintained by the Nextstrain team, as well as datasets contributed by the community.
-This repository is the source of datasets shown in Nextclade Web and is used by Nextclade CLI to download datasets.
+This repository is the source of datasets shown in Nextclade Web and is used by the Nextclade CLI to download datasets.

+However, you can also create your own datasets and share them with others.

 ## Dataset files